 Small-space tip: Don't be afraid to use dark colors in small spaces.
 Especially if you have little natural light, it can help the space feel cozier.

 In a large bedroom, don't be afraid to supersize your bedside tables and sconces.
 There's nothing worse than leaving large blank spaces on each side of the nightstands.

 Small-space tip: Sconces work wonders in small rooms because they free up nightstand space.
 Just make sure you opt for lights that have an appropriate scale for the room.

 End With a Bench

 In large bedrooms, empty space can feel awkward.
-Try adding a small living area in your room if you can, or even just add a bench at the foot of your bed to fill the room.
-Not only will it make the space feel more layered, but it's practical, too.
+Try adding a small living area in your room, if you can, or even just add a bench at the foot of your bed to fill the room.
+Not only will it make the space feel more layered, but it's also practical.

 And now, the most romantic bedrooms that aren't cheesy.